 By Hilary Metcalfe

-Growing up in Mexico, our local juice bar served La Quemagrasa, the fat burner, a thin smoothie containing celery, parsley and grapefruit and blended with orange juice or water (for the die-hards).
-I love its refreshing tart taste and though not actually fat-burning, celery and grapefruit offer some amazing health benefits.
+Growing up in Mexico, our local juice bar served La Quemagrasa — “the fat burner” — a thin, refreshing smoothie made from celery, parsley and grapefruit, blended with orange juice or water (for the die-hards).
+I loved its bright, tart flavour and, while it isn’t truly fat-burning, celery and grapefruit offer some genuinely powerful health benefits.

-Grapefruit’s refreshing scent is believed to be a natural anti-depressant (why it’s a signature note in our skincare line) with energising effects.
-It’s also abundantly available at the end end of winter in the Northern Hemisphere and at its best!
+Grapefruit’s uplifting citrus scent is traditionally associated with mood support and gentle energising effects (which is why it’s a signature note in our skincare line).
+It’s also abundantly available at the end of winter in the Northern Hemisphere — when it’s at its seasonal best in both flavour and nutrient density.

 RECIPE